Slipknot (band): Influences

 Many authors single out the massive influence that experimental band Mr. Bungle has had on Slipknot; in the late 1980s and early 1990s, the members of Mr. Bungle donned strange masks (often clown and gimp ones), costumes (including jumpsuits) and hid their identities behind obscure pseudonyms.
 All of these were major features on their 1991 self-titled album cycle.
 Their creepy music videos from that record, such as "Travolta" which was banned on MTV, also pointed out at what would be the future image of Slipknot.
 In the same way, the musical influence of Mr. Bungle is evident in the eclecticism and adventurousness throughout Mate.
 Feed.
 Kill.
 Repeat., Slipknot's first release of 1996, although the band added more metallic elements.
 A few songs on that album also hint at the eccentric catchiness of Faith No More and other funk metal bands.
+Mr. Bungle drummer Danny Heifetz heavily influenced Slipknot drummer Joey Jordison.